OpusCapita/react-showroom-client/README.md

 ### [Embedded](./docs/embedded.md)

 * Developer-side variant
-* Write documentation for you components
+* **Always write** the documentation :pencil:
+* Take care about other developers and others take care about you :point_up:

 ### [Server application](./docs/server.md)